ujikCz/ReactiveHTML/README.md

 4. Snapshot lifecycles are for handle old values of props and states of component

 #### Manage lifecycles
-componentShouldUpdate lifecycle is manage method for better performance.
+componentShouldUpdate lifecycle is manage method for optimize the component updates.
-Return type is Boolean false means component will not update, true component will update.
+Return type is Boolean true means component will update, everything other means component will not update.
+By default componentShouldUpdate return true.
 How you can see in example, on every states change, component will react, but update only every two seconds - only if a changed.
 This method is only for performance boost.

+Another manage lifecycle is componentWillReceiveProps.
+We talked about it above.

 ```
 class ManageLifecyclesTest extends ReactiveHTML.Component {